 As Close as It Gets

 At the end of the seventeenth century, electricity became pretty common and available to households all over the world.
-And, in 1882, a plug-in iron was invented, the first electricity powered appliance of its kind.
+And in 1882, the plug-in iron was invented, the first electricity-powered appliance of its kind.
 Of course, it was pretty basic with no temperature controls or any of the cool features we have now.
 In fact, it was actually heated on a special stand and both the heating and the cooling occurred gradually and somewhat slowly.
 One load of laundry would require several reheatings, which could take hours.

 Two centuries later, the very first steam model was invented, finally reaching pretty close to the ones we use today.
 A journey this long is worth respect even if it was rocky and, occasionally, extremely strange.
 We went from hitting our clothes with rocks to heating up gasoline (do not try this at home) to using danger-free and ecologically friendly steam!
 So when you’re using your electrically powered steam generator iron, don’t lament how boring it is to smooth your outfits, remember that you could be sitting outside and smacking your jeans on a stone instead.
 We’ve got it good compared to those poor crazy Romans and their mallets.